The Century House, an Ascend Hotel Collection Member

 Stand-up comedy show at the OTB Teletheater with local and beyond comedians.
 Cash bar and food available.
 Last Saturday of the month.

-Albany is a major stop for comedians traveling the east coast and is always a stop between shows in Syracuse and Boston.
-Here at Comedy Works, guests come to see emerging and established comedic talent perform.
-Additionally, guests can grab a bite to eat while enjoying a night of laughs.
+Albany is a major stop for comedians traveling the East Coast, mainly because it's right between Syracuse and Boston.
+Nevertheless, here at Comedy Works, guests come to see emerging and established comedic talent that is hit-or-miss depending on your style of humor.
+Moreover, the kitchen serves food until closing so guests can grab a bite to eat while enjoying a night of laughs.

 The SEFCU Arena has been a part of campus life at University at Albany since 1992, when it was opened at the Recreation and Convocation Center (RACC).
 Re-named in 2006 as the SEFCU Arena, this facility occupies a prominent role on campus, being the home of the university's men and women's basketball teams, as well as having an indoor track that measures 11 miles (17.7 kilometers).
 Besides sports, this arena also plays host to local community events like concerts and more.
 See the website or call to know more.

-The Steamer No.10 Theatre is a non-profit, no-frills kind of theater that aims to bring some art to the community.
+The Steamer No.10 Theatre is a non-profit theater that aims to bring some art to the community.
 The founders chose its name from the non-operational fire station namely, the Steamer No. 10 Fire Station and its former occupants.
 Today, this 120-seat venue hosts variety plays for children and the entire family.
 After a complete makeover in 2005, this venue is equipped with comfortable seats, modern lighting and state-of-the-art sound system.
 The Steamer also has workshops and lecture series for kids, where they are introduced to the fun world of theater and different aspects of the stage.
-For more details, check website or call ahead.